-Overall disbursements from donors to developing countries have increased slightly across the period from 2015-2019, and most notably between 2015 and 2016.
+Overall disbursements from donors to all developing countries globally have increased slightly across the period from 2015-2019, and most notably between 2015 and 2016.
 In 2015, US$177.3bn was disbursed compared to US$200.7bn in 2019, equivalent to a 13% increase.
 This increase has not been observed equally across recipient countries, channels, or project objectives.

 Between 2015 and 2019, disbursements to Kenya, Uganda and Zambia, the three focus countries, have increased from $U5.8bn to $US7.3bn, equivalent to a 27% increase, 14 percentage points greater than the global increase.
 Notably, however, this increase has not been observed equally.
 Despite Kenya and Uganda seeing increases in the region of 30%, Zambia has only seen an 11% increase across the period, with consistent decreases since 2017.
 In volume terms, disbursements to Kenya have increased by $US0.9bn across the period, compared to an increase of $0.5bn in Uganda and $US0.1bn in Zambia.
+In Kenya, ODA grant disbursements have decreased by 10% and ODA loan disbursements have almost doubled across the period.

 Figure 2: Top donors to Kenya, Uganda and Zambia, 2015-2019